flyingmachine/brave-clojure-web/content/leiningen.md

 land that Clojure uses. *Artifact ecosystem* isn't an official programming term; I use it to refer to the suite of tools, resources, and conventions used to identify and distribute artifacts.
-Java's ecosystem grew up around the Maven build tool.
+Java's ecosystem grew up around the Maven build tool, and since Clojure uses this ecosystem, you'll often see references to Maven.
 Maven is a huge tool that does a lot of stuff that you don't need to care about as a Clojurist.
 What matters is that Maven specifies a pattern for identifying artifacts that Clojure projects adhere to, and it also specifies how to host these artifacts in Maven *repositories*, which are just servers that store artifacts for distribution.

 ### Identification